 Bruxism and Children

-While most common in adults, bruxism needs to be taken very seriously in small children and teens.
-Some studies have estimated that as many as 20 to 30 % of children grind their teeth.
-In many cases, this is a sign that their top teeth don’t align properly with their bottom teeth.
-In this case an orthodontist should be consulted as soon as possible.
+While bruxism is common in adults, it should be taken seriously if your child or teen suffers from teeth grinding.
+Some studies have shown that 20 to 30% of children grind their teeth.
+Typically, this is an indicator that their upper and bottom teeth don’t align.
+If this is the case, you should visit an orthodontist as soon as possible.

 Preserving Your Natural Teeth